JFKingsley/RageQuit/readme.md

 ##Acknowledgements

-Thanks to [Eytan Schulman](https://twitter.com/eytanschulman) for kicking me in the butt to complete this project, and providing the punchy icon.
+Thanks to [Eytan Schulman](https://twitter.com/eytanschulman) for ~~kicking me in the butt~~ motivating me to complete this project, and providing the punchy icon.

 ##License